jdramli/project7/README.md

 12/7: Added a big_block circle that is supposed to just crash into and push everything it hits
         Effectively added a new UI Bezier path for the big_block to travel from the hero to off-screen.
-        Experiencing physicsbody collision detection bugs, it is not contacting anything
+        Experiencing physicsbody collision detection bugs, it is not contacting anything.
+        Finally resolved all unintended  bugs (i.e. some 'bug'-looking issues where one object goes through another is intentional)
+        Made touch-ups for final commit.